-The Scottish Wildlife Trust is one of the UK’s leading organisations for sustainable practices.
-We thought it would be a great idea to inform you about the efforts that we are making in the visitor centre here at Loch of the Lowes.
-This means that you can be assured that we are improving our sustainability and can give us feedback or suggestions of changes you think we could make!
+We wanted to tell you about the sustainability efforts we are making in the visitor centre here at Loch of the Lowes.
+Please feel free to give us feedback or suggestions of changes you think we could make!

 An exciting change we have been able to make recently is switching to 100% compostable hot drinks cups.
 A lot of hot drinks cups have a plastic layer that makes them unable to be recycled, so we are happy to have made this change.
 Additionally, in our refreshement area we are proud to stock Divine chocolate, which is Fairtrade and palm oil free.
 Reducing palm oil use in products is important in maintaining biodiversity through reducing the deforestation that takes place for palm plantations.
 Divine chocolate also avoids using a plastic wrapper and is instead wrapped in recyclable foil and paper.